Energinet-DataHub/geh-core/source/App/documents/development.md

 * Health Checks configuration.
 * Feature management (feature flags locally and in Azure App Configuration)

+`ExampleHost.WebApi02` is used from integration tests located in `ExampleHost.WebApi.Tests` for verifying:

+* Subsystem authentication configuration.
+One scenario also depends on `ExampleHost.WebApi01`.

 ### ExampleHost.WebApi03

 `ExampleHost.WebApi03` is used from integration tests located in `ExampleHost.WebApi.Tests` for verifying: